ofou/ofou.github.io/README.md

 applications.
 I previously worked as a music producer, content creator for [Neura Pod], then pivoted into AI Engineering and Developer Advocate, building AI-powered products like [Kilo Code] coding agent, [Emergent Mind] RAG systems for CS research, and scalable web applications for various startups.
+Currently, I'm developing LLM agents for SQL learning at [University of Talca].

 I'm currently available for hiring, consulting, or collaboration.

 ## What I Do